crowdbotics/modules/react-native/user-profile/README.md

 ## Requirements

-For this module to be fully functional, we recommend first installing and configuring the `Basic Login Signup` module available in the storyboard's list of verified modules.
+For this module to be fully functional, we recommend first installing and configuring the `Login and Signup` or `Social Login` module available in the storyboard's list of verified modules.

 ## Installation